How To Treat PCOS and Flatten Your Tummy

 The brain-gut axis plays a vital role between the central nervous and gastrointestinal systems.
 Many studies show increased harmful bacteria and differences in the composition and structure in women with PCOS, which is related to inflammation.
 So, what happens is gut bacteria change intestinal mucosa, affecting the metabolism and causing an inflammatory reaction.

-Eat gut-healthy food like this wonderful Flax & Chia Light Banana Bread or Slow-cooker Indian Vegetable Curry.
+Eat gut-healthy food like this wonderful Flax & Chia Light Banana Bread or Slow-cooker Indian Vegetable Curry. to reduce PCOS belly fat.
 Follow a tried and trusted gut-healthy diet.
 Many include foods that encourage inflammation, which won’t help you, so follow a qualified nutritionist’s advice.

 Teach Your Body What It Needs

-Access all the tools you need for PCOS here, and teach yourself the best health education for your condition and lowering chronic inflammation.
-Check out the Lifestyle Guide, and read the Introduction first.
+Access all the tools you need for to reduce PCOS belly fat here, and teach yourself the best health education for your condition and lowering chronic inflammation.
+Check out the Lifestyle Guide and read the Introduction first.

-If you follow the powerful 6-week Reset, you will see a massive difference in just a week.
+If you follow the powerful 6-week Reset, you will see a massive difference and reduce pcos belly fat in just a week.

 Inside two weeks, even more, and so on.
 Health education is the most powerful tool against disease.
 So many conditions are in the Personalized Advice section, covering any other symptoms or disorders you have and so much more!